 Now we have a better guide to making a settlement decision.
 Litigators frequently ponder, “If you tried this case ten times, how many times would you get your best possible outcome?”
 This chart shows the estimates for a specified result.

-One time out of ten, defendant will win and plaintiff will get nothing.
-This result is called a “take nothing” or that the case was “defensed.”
-Three times out of ten the plaintiff is projected to show complete liability, but in only half of those cases will plaintiff be able to fully prove up damages.
-According to this chart, the most likely result is that plaintiff will be able to show defendant is 50% responsible.
+One time out of ten, the defendant will win, and the plaintiff will get nothing.
+This result is called a “take nothing” or that the case was “defended.”
+Three times out of ten the plaintiff is projected to show full liability, but in only half of those cases will plaintiff be able to prove up damages sufficiently.
+According to this chart, the most likely result is that plaintiff will be able to show the defendant is 50% responsible.

 Settlement Statement Shows the Net Result

-A settlement statement is a document plaintiff’s attorney prepares to show how the money received from the defendant is being allocated and the net amount plaintiff will receive.
+A settlement statement is a document plaintiff’s attorney prepares to demonstrate how the money received from the defendant is being allocated and the remaining amount the plaintiff will receive.
 At the time of this evaluation, $100,000 has been spent to prepare the case.
-If plaintiff accepts a $300,000 settlement today, the likely settlement statement would look like this:
+If plaintiff accepts a $300,000 settlement today, the likely settlement statement will look like this:

 |Attorney Fees (1/3)||$100,000.00|